-Lethal Joke Character: A Pokémon from the UU tier, when used correctly, can handle itself well in OU (or even Ubers!).
-One such Pokémon is Shedinja, an NU tier Pokémon that walls many Uber sets.
-There's also Quagsire, which pretty much eats Kyogre alive.
+Lethal Joke Character: Pokémon from lower tiers, when used correctly and/or given the proper support, can handle itself well in OU (or even Ubers!).
+One such Pokémon is Shedinja, an NU tier Pokémon that walls many Uber sets (though it's still impractical due to dying to any passive damage).

 Level Grinding: Half the appeal of the simulator is that it averts all the Level Grinding, EV training, breeding, hunting for Pokémon with the perfect nature/ability, etc. to get competitive Pokémon needed for tournaments in the real games.